 What is the relative importance of mechanisms that drive lake OC budgets and lake function as net sources or sinks?

 Under what conditions are lakes net sources or sinks of OC?

+Something like, How do autochthony and allochthony contribute to the observed patterns in lakes and lake OC budgets?

 METHODS